Coming Together on Topics of Social Economy and Diversity

-During the discussion Ine Wynants, also a SoDivers' participant and an activist in the Belgium MinusONE shared some developments around their work with young girls from immigrant families in Ghent.
-They are working on developing the business idea immerged during the training in the summer.
+During the discussion Ine Wynants, also a SoDivers' participant and activist in the Belgium MinusONE shared some developments around their work with young girls from immigrant families in Ghent.
+They are working on developing the business idea which emerged from the training over the summer.

 SoDivers for Funding of Social Ideas